inyong37/Vision/Install/Kubernetes-Ubuntu.md

 systemctl restart containerd
 ```

-:construction: There is an issue about cgroup.
+:key: There is an issue about cgroup.
 Therefore, I tried to solve this with installing Docker engine instead of bare-containerd.
 However, it did not work.
-Still same issue occured.
+Still same issue occured. - [This was patched.
+Therefore install upper version than 1.24.0](https://github.com/inyong37/Vision/blob/master/Troubleshooting/Kubernetes-missing-optional-cgroups-blkio.md)

 <img width="486" alt="Screenshot 2023-02-03 at 3 41 26 PM" src="https://user-images.githubusercontent.com/20737479/216530206-10c8dce0-505e-43c8-a5b5-79ed7f0d66cc.png">